countable-web/open-source-corporation/product/USABILITY_TESTING.md

 * Are you able to complete them?
 Please document any issues you have completing these primary tasks.

 5. Bugs:
-Your experience may be interrupted by something on the site being clearly broken of dusfunctional.
-These are bigs and are priority fixes!
+Your experience may be interrupted by something on the site being clearly broken of dysfunctional.
+These are bugs and are priority fixes!
 Please notify us right away if you run into these, byt doing the following (if you've been granted access to Trello):
 - Briefly describe the current behaviour and how it differs from the desired behaviour.
 - Include the exact URL where the issue can be observed.
 - List any further steps (specific clicks, etc) to observe the issue.